-The objective of this document is to provide information to future field scientists who wish to deploy instruments similar to those used in the ADEON project.
-The scope of these descriptions are limited to the specific instruments used in the ADEON project, however much of the information will be useful regardless of the system manufacturer.
+This document, the ADEON Calibration and Deployment Good Practice Guide, is the third of five standardization products.
+Its purpose is to provide information to future field scientists who wish to deploy instruments similar to those used in the ADEON project.
+The contents of this document version reflects details acquired after the first ADEON cruise was completed in December 2017.
+The scope of these descriptions is limited to the specific instruments used in the ADEON project, however much of the information will be useful regardless of the system manufacturer.
 This document does not replace manufacturer-provided User's Guides, Deployment Instructions, or Calibration information.